nvms/prsm/packages/mesh/README.md

 });
 ```

-When presence is enabled for a room, Mesh automatically:
+When presence tracking is enabled for a room, Mesh automatically:

-1. Tracks which connections are present in the room
+- Detects and records the connection IDs of clients joining the room.
-2. Emits presence events when connections join or leave
+- Emits real‐time “join” and “leave” events to subscribed clients.
-3. Refreshes each connection's presence TTL automatically as long as it remains connected and responding to pings
+- Automatically refreshes each connection’s presence using a configurable TTL as long as the client remains active.
-4. Cleans up presence when connections disconnect
+- Cleans up expired or disconnected entries to maintain an up-to-date presence list.

 ### Getting presence information (server-side)